Edward de Veaux Morrell: Career

 Morrell was elected as a Republican to the Fifty-sixth Congress to fill the vacancy caused by the death of Alfred C. Harmer.
 He was reelected to the Fifty-seventh, Fifty-eighth, and Fifty-ninth Congresses.
 He served as chairman of the House United States House Committee on the Militia during the Fifty-eighth and Fifty-ninth Congresses.
 In 1904, he delivered a speech defending the Fourteenth and Fifteenth Amendment from Democrats' polemics against it.
 He was not a candidate for renomination in 1906.

 He established the first telephone line north of the Frankford section of Philadelphia, and built an electric-light plant there.
 He was a member of the board of education of Philadelphia from 1912 to 1916.

 Personal life

 In 1889, he was married to Louise Bouvier Drexel (1863 –1945), daughter of Francis Anthony Drexel and niece of Anthony J. Drexel, the most influential financier in the U.S. in the nineteenth century.
 Louise's mother, Emma Bouvier, was the aunt of John Vernou Bouvier, Jr., U.S. First Lady Jacqueline Kennedy Onassis's paternal grandfather.
 Louise's half-sister was canonized as Saint Katharine Drexel on October 1, 2000 by Pope John Paul II.

 He was a resident of the Torresdale section of Philadelphia.
 He later went to Colorado Springs, Colorado, for his health, and died there in 1917.
-He interred in the family crypt at Eden Hall in Torresdale.
+He was interred in the family crypt at Eden Hall in Torresdale.
+The North East Philadelphia neighborhood of Morrell Park next to Torresdale where he resided is named after him and is the former site of the Morrell's summer estate.